 The Myriad FGNC is vital not just to support new talent but to encourage people to do something more with the unique language of comic strips than just putting one panel after another panel.
 It was Jade’s range of expression that won her the competition and her book is a whirlwind of intense emotions, vivid characters, goofy situations and delirious storytelling that delivers on everything it promised.
 Let’s see what happens next year! – Woodrow Phoenix, 2014 Judge (Rumble Strip, Nelson)

 The prize offers an important opportunity for emerging artists.
 It has also been beneficial for the careers of all the shortlisted entrants to date. – Nicola Streeten, 2014 Judge (Billy, Me & You)

 As someone who actively champions exciting new comics prospects through my work at Broken Frontier I cannot stress enough the importance of publishers like Myriad who are proactively looking to nurture previously unpublished creators.
 It hardly needs saying that the British small press scene is replete with comics practitioners deserving to be seen by a greater readership.
-It was a privilege indeed to be a part of a process that recognised and appreciated that wealth of talent! – Andy Oliver (Broken Frontier Editor-in-Chief, British Comic Awards Committee 2015)
+It was a privilege indeed to be a part of a process that recognised and appreciated that wealth of talent! – Andy Oliver, 2014 Judge (Broken Frontier Editor-in-Chief, British Comic Awards Committee 2015)

 For more on the Myriad First Graphic Novel Competition visit the Myriad site here.
 Potential sponsors can contact Myriad Creative Director Corinne Pearlman here for information about what the competition can offer sponsors.